ivyfung1/symbolfaq/README.md

 Q&A here are collected from public channels.
-Contributions welcomed.
+Contributions are welcomed.
 Not all questions are answered.

+# Account

+**Q** I am getting a message saying to move the XYM from opt-in account to seed account.
+**A** It's only suggestion.
+Not a security issue.

 # Harvesting